mfey/units2/tutorial.md

 # Defining Custom IFnUnits

-`units2.astro` and `units2.bake` obviously don't contain each and every unit you might encounter when working with Clojure.
+`units2.astro` obviously doesn't contain each and every unit you might encounter when working with Clojure.
 Fortunately, it's easy to create your own IFnUnits (either at the top level of a namespace if you need them often, or just within a `let` scope if you don't).

 ## core